| Could An Aspirin A Day Help Keep Prostate Cancer Away?ROCHESTER, MINN. -- A Mayo Clinic study suggests

 like delays in mental development to chronic fetal exposure to high levels

+of mercury from fish.
 While the F.D.A. reviews its advisory, Congress also may take action.

 Representative Frank Pallone Jr., a New Jersey Democrat, questioned the